ChristopherNeuwirth/populartimesjs/README.md

 ## Getting Started

 All you need to get started is a place id of a Google Maps place, you can find them by the [Google Places ID Finder](https://developers.google.com/maps/documentation/javascript/examples/places-placeid-finder).
+Mind that the place needs to provide popular times.
+Places without popular times are not supported.

 Start a new project or import `populartimesjs` to an existing one as dependency.